 The entire state is facing environmental disasters with more frequency, intensity, and severity.
 Red Tides stretch up and down the East and West coasts of Florida, forcing residents to stay inside to avoid respiratory illness.
 Hurricanes like Irma and Michael, have increased in intensity, wrecking the panhandle, flattening forests, and eroding our coastlines.
 Sea level rise jeopardizes the totality of our coastal communities and cities, even infecting our freshwater supply with saltwater intrusion.

-These are not problems that can be solved without first acknowledging the way climate change influences these disasters and implementing proven tactics to slow down the rate of climate change.
+These are not problems that can be solved without first acknowledging how climate change influences these disasters and implementing proven tactics to slow down the rate of climate change.
 For years, our Florida Lawmakers have refused to take action on any of these issues, pushing them off as some distant problem for the future to deal with.
-Climate Change is no longer a problem to be dealt with twenty years down the line.
-It is real, it is a crisis, and it is happening right before our very eyes.
-The time for action is NOW!
+Yet climate change is no longer a problem to be dealt with twenty years down the line.
+It is real.
+It is a crisis.
+And it is happening right before our very eyes.

-In particular, we are founding members of the Tally 100% Together Coalition, which is a coalition of businesses and organizations working together to transition Tallahassee to 100% renewable energy by 2050 as urgently and equitably as possible.
+In particular, we are founding members of the Tally 100% Together Coalition, a coalition of businesses and organizations working together to transition Tallahassee to 100% renewable energy by 2050 as urgently and equitably as possible.
 Click here for more information about the Tally 100% Together Campaign.